chmistry/ing2ofx/README.rst

 Output
 ------
 #.
-A ofx file converted from the csv file (default in the folder ./ofx)
+An ofx file converted from the csv file (default in the folder ./ofx)
 #.
 Some statistics:

 ::